ripsnortntear/templar_honorbudy-2.5.11489.748/README.md

 ## Features

-- Automated gameplay routines for supported classes (likely Paladin, based on the name "Templar").
+- Automated gameplay routines for all classes.
 - Modular structure with helpers and GUI support.
 - Designed for compatibility with HonorBuddy v2.5.11489.748.